Meet Sam Bradd

 Sam Bradd, drawing change

-I launched Drawing Change in 2010 to provide facilitation and graphic facilitation that is strengths-based, creative and participatory, works with complexity, and uses an intersectional and anti-racism lens.
-I know everyone has creative potential.
-I love the ‘aha!’ moments when we can use non-linear methods and dialogue to find new ways forward.
+Drawing Change has deep expertise in strategic communications consulting, focusing on visuals for organizational development and systems change.
+We provide facilitation and graphic facilitation that is strengths-based, creative and participatory, works with complexity, and uses an intersectional and anti-racism lens.

 My formal education includes: